TESSEorg/ttg/README.md

 in Chrome browser or using web-based [Perfetto trace viewer](https://ui.perfetto.dev/).
 To generate the trace results of any TTG program follow the process discussed below:

-- For simplicity we assume here that TTG will build PaRSEC from source.
+- For simplicity, we assume here that TTG will build PaRSEC from source.
 Make sure PaRSEC Python tools prerequisites have been installed, namely Python3 (version 3.8 is recommended) and the following Python packages (e.g., using `pip`):
   - `cython`
   - `2to3`
   - `numpy`